The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Preliminary: From LLM RL to Agentic RL

 \section{Preliminary: From LLM RL to Agentic RL}

 LLMs are initially pre-trained using behavior cloning, which applies maximum likelihood estimation (MLE) to static datasets such as web-scraped text corpora.
 Subsequent post-training methods enhance capabilities and align outputs with human preferences—transforming them beyond generic web-data replicators.
 A common technique is supervised fine-tuning (SFT), where models are refined on human-generated (prompt, response) demonstrations.
-However, procuring sufficient high-quality SFT data remains challenging.
+However, procuring sufficient high-quality SFT data remains challenging~\citep{maosongcao-etal-2025-condor, szep2025finetuninglargelanguagemodels, han2025alignmentcentricparadigmsurveyinstruction}.
 Reinforcement fine-tuning (RFT) offers an alternative by optimizing models through reward functions, circumventing dependence on behavioral demonstrations.

-In early RFT research, the core objective is to optimize LLMs through human feedback~\cite{ouyang2022training} or data preferences~\cite{rafailov2024directpreferenceoptimizationlanguage}, aligning them with human preferences or directly with data preferences (as in DPO).
-This \textbf{preference-based RFT (PBRFT)} primarily involves learning reward model optimization for LLMs on a fixed preference dataset, or directly implementing it using data preferences.
-With the release of LLMs such as OpenAI o1~\cite{openai2024openaio1card} and DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} that possess reasoning capabilities, their improved performance and cross-domain generalization have garnered widespread attention.
-With the release of models like OpenAI o3~\cite{OpenAI2025o3}, which possess both self-evolving reasoning capabilities and support for tool use, researchers are beginning to contemplate how to deeply integrate LLMs with downstream tasks through reinforcement learning methods.
+In early RFT research, the core objective is to optimize LLMs through human feedback~\citep{deeprlfromhumanpreferences2017, ouyang2022training} or data preferences~\citep{rafailov2024directpreferenceoptimizationlanguage}, aligning them with human preferences \xhyub{(RLHF)} or directly with data preferences (as in DPO).\footnote{\xhyub{Although DPO is another form of optimization objective in RLHF, its complexity is optimized from the perspective of the training process, so it is necessary to distinguish between pure RLHF and DPO.}} This \textbf{preference-based RFT (PBRFT)} primarily involves learning reward model optimization for LLMs on a fixed preference dataset, or directly implementing it using data preferences.
+With the release of LLMs such as OpenAI o1~\citep{openai2024openaio1card} and DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} that possess reasoning capabilities, their improved performance and cross-domain generalization have garnered widespread attention.
+With the release of models like OpenAI o3~\citep{OpenAI2025o3}, which possess both self-evolving reasoning capabilities and support for tool use, researchers are beginning to contemplate how to deeply integrate LLMs with downstream tasks through reinforcement learning methods.
 Subsequently, researchers have shifted their focus from PBRFT, aimed at optimizing fixed preference datasets, to agentic reinforcement learning tailored for specific tasks and dynamic environments.